 - Single-breasted jacket with notch lapels, 2-button front, welted breast pocket, flapped straight hip pockets, 3-button surgeon’s cuffs, and ventless rear

-- Single-breasted 6-button vest with notched bottom
+- Single-breasted 6-button vest with lower welt pockets and notched bottom

-- Flat front trousers with plain-hemmed bottoms
+- Single reverse-pleated trousers with belt loops, side pockets, and plain-hemmed bottoms

 - Dark red silk bow tie

-- Tan leather shoes
+- Tan leather belt

 - 2 gold chain necklaces